-- Neighbourhood planning gives communities direct power to develop a shared vision for their neighbourhood and shape the development and growth of their local area over the next 10-20 years.
-They can choose where they want new homes, shops and offices to be built, have their say on what those new buildings should look like and what infrastructure should be provided, and where planning permission should be granted for the new buildings they want to see go ahead.
+- i) Neighbourhood planning gives communities direct power to develop a shared vision for their neighbourhood and shape the development and growth of their local area over the next 10-20 years.
+They can choose where they want new homes, shops and offices to be built, have their say on what those new buildings should look like and what infrastructure should be provided.
 Neighbourhood planning provides a powerful set of tools for local people to ensure that they get the right types of development for their community where the ambition of the neighbourhood is aligned with the strategic needs and priorities of the wider local area.
-The Plan sits alongside the Local Plan prepared by the local planning authority with decisions on planning applications being made using both, and any other material considerations. - ii) To help deliver their vision communities that take a proactive approach by drawing up a neighbourhood plan or Order and secure the consent of local people in a referendum will benefit from 25% of the revenues from the Community Infrastructure Levy (CIL) arising from the development that takes place in their area.
+The Plan sits alongside the Local Plan, prepared by the local planning authority, with decisions on planning applications being made using both, along with any other material considerations. - ii) To help deliver their vision, communities that take a proactive approach by drawing up a neighbourhood plan or Order, and secure the consent of local people in a referendum will benefit from 25% of the revenues from the Community Infrastructure Levy (CIL) arising from the development that takes place in their area.
 It is important that Communities consider carefully what their future needs are based on evidence so that they can make informed choices about priorities.
 It is a key function of a NP to set out those priorities after due consultation.
 This plan sets out the evidence for future growth and a list of priorities for funding can be found in the section entitled 'Infrastructure Investment Priorities'. - iii) A neighbourhood plan should support the strategic development needs set out in the Local Plan and plan positively to support local development. - iv) A neighbourhood plan can be used to address the development and use of land.
 This is because if successful at examination and referendum the neighbourhood plan comes into force as part of the statutory development plan.